 The ID number of the ETC workbook used to calculate ETC parameters should be provided in the ETC Wkbk.Calc ID column, though an ETC workbook ID is not available for the Late M Star ETC sample workbook.

 The button in the last column, ETC, launches the JWST ETC.

 Main article: APT Visit Planner

 To determine the visibility window of our proposed observation, we ran the Visit Planner Tool.
-First, we click an observation in the tree editor.
-Then we click the Visit Planner button in the top tool bar, which changes the view in the active GUI window.
-Then we click the Run All Tools button at the right in the top tool bar.
+First, click an observation in the tree editor.
+Then, click the Visit Planner button in the top tool bar, which changes the view in the active GUI window.
+Next, click the Run All Tools button at the right in the top tool bar.
 This shows us the observing window(s) for this target over the next ~19 months.
 APT assures us that all visits are schedulable.

 Run Smart Accounting